jsteenbeeke/www.jeroensteenbeeke.nl/mailinglist/index.md

 ## I want more frequent updates

-For more regular updates, you can visit [my blog](/blog), I generally post updates there about once a week.
+I post on [my blog](/blog) more often than I send e-mails, though I generally only post updates there about once every few months.
  For more minute updates it's probably best to keep an eye on my Twitter feed at [@JSteenbeeke](https://twitter.com/JSteenbeeke).

 ## What if I no longer want these updates?